-Pumpkin Roll with Cream Cheese Filling, the best Fall dessert that will be the star of your Thanksgiving dinner party.
-A light sponge made with pumpkin puree and a nice blend of pumpkin pie spice, plus a silky maple cream cheese filling, what a treat!
+Classic Pumpkin Roll with Cream Cheese Filling, the best Fall dessert that will be the star of your Thanksgiving dinner party.
+An easy, light and moist sponge made with pumpkin puree and a nice blend of pumpkin pie spice, plus a silky maple cream cheese filling, what a treat!

 Is it Pumpkin season yet?
 Well, maybe not yet, but, I am sooo looking forward to it, that I could not help myself, I had to start my everything pumpkin baking already.

 And since it's cooled down quite a lot, there is nothing stopping us from thinking of pumpkins, harvest, Halloween, Thanksgiving, and all the Fall fun.
 Yes, summer is fun, but, just think about it, lots and lots of yummy pumpkin treats winking at you from everywhere.